 Stories matter.
 And we shouldn’t have the full extent of our existences cut, segregated, and dimmed in them.
 We deserve to live as a hyperdimensional mesh of identities when they want to flatten us, to be loud when they want to silence us, to occupy the spaces that have been negated to us, and to be wonderfully written and represented as such.

-Alliah/Vic is a bisexual non-binary Brazilian writer and visual artist working in the realms of the weird and pop culture.
-They’re the author of Metanfetaedro and have various short stories published in themed collections and on the web.
-They’re currently building too many independent projects, working on their first novel, and haunting your internet cables.
-Find them tweeting at alliahverso and newslettering in Glitch Lung.
-Or buy them a coffee at ko-fi!
+Vic Vieira Ramires is a queer non-binary autistic Brazilian writer, translator and visual artist working in the realms of the weird and the eerie.
+They’re the author of Metanfetaedro and various short stories published in SFF collections and on the web.
+Find them at https://vicverso.com.br.